Search site

 I understand that sometimes you wish to post insults about another commenter – just make sure please that the majority of what you post is reasoned argument, reasonable questions to another commenter, citations, answers to questions etc. If people read paragraph after paragraph of just personal insults they will likely be driven away.

+That’s it, really.
 Please note, I will be extremely flexible and easy going in applying these rules.
 I don’t want to put people off commenting and I especially don’t want dissenters or non-skeptics to feel they can’t post exactly how they feel.
 But only post comments please if you are actually interested in reasoned debate, or in imparting some valid information about the subject in hand.
-The overriding rule is simple – don’t be a jerk.
+As I wrote above – don’t be a jerk.
 If you honestly follow that rule there will be no problem.

 Fallacies

 While the above might be considered “rules”, there follows a summary of fallacious arguments we have all heard before - arguments that you might like to avoid using.
 Please read the following summary of fallacious arguments – read the more detailed explanations at the links – and unless you can explain why these are not fallacies, expect to be ridiculed if you use any of these arguments.
-Up to you of course.
+Up to you of course – I’m not saying you can’t use any of these arguments, just that we’ve heard and debunked them many times already.

 In no particular order, you should try avoiding the following: